r-comstock/ApiTestAutomation/README.md

 # ApiTestAutomation
- Example rest api testing using the National Weather Service
+ Example rest api testing using Playwright to test the National Weather Service